fdbatista/bitso-php/README.md

 # Installation #
-To install the bitso-php api wrapper:
+To install the bitso-php api wrapper, clone the directory and in the root of the directory run:
 ```
-composer install bitso/bitso-php
+composer install
 ```

 # Public API Usage #